Year 11 and 12

 Units of study in VCAL Learning Programs are selected from VCAL units and VET courses.

-Students undertake structured workplace learning as part of the VCAL Work Related Skills units and, at Intermediate and Senior levels, must complete VETiS studies as part of their certificate.
+Students undertake structured workplace learning as part of the VCAL Work Related Skills units and, at Intermediate and Senior levels, must complete VET studies as part of their certificate.

-VETiS courses can be undertaken as part of the VCE or VCAL programs.
-In some cases, the courses are offered outside the College for half a day, generally on a Tuesday or Thursday.
-VETiS involves both training and workplace experiences.
+VET courses can be undertaken as part of the VCE or VCAL programs.
+There are some VET courses offered on campus at Damascus College however the majority are off campus through providers that are part of the Highlands LLEN VET Cluster which classes generally run on a Tuesday or Thursday afternoon, over a two year period.
+VET involves both training and workplace experiences.
 A student on successful completion would normally gain, in addition to their VCE or VCAL, a nationally accredited qualification.

 Some students enter a training scheme with their employers in part time jobs, for example McDonalds and Hungry Jacks.
-Success in this training can contribute to and give unit credits in VCE and VCAL even though the training is completely outside the school program.
+Success in this training can in some circumstances contribute to and give unit credits in VCE and VCAL even though the training is completely outside the school program.